5 Tips for Hiring a Great Copywriter

 Communication

-Communication is vital for any good working relationship, but even more so from your copywriter.
-As well as the basic things like making sure they get back to you on time and following instructions well, you want to see what they need from you in order to make the copy as authentic as possible.
+Communication is vital for any good working relationship, but even more so for your copywriter.
+As well as the basic things like ensuring they get back to you on time and following instructions well, you want to see what they need from you to make the copy as authentic as possible.

-A lot of this will be dependent on how much you want to contribute to your copy.
-It’s good to know in advance how much time and effort you want to put in so you can match your needs to the person you hire.
+Much of this will depend on how much you want to contribute to your copy.
+It’s good to know how much time and effort you want to put in to match your needs to the person you hire.

-Do you want them to work completely independently from you and just send relevant copy through, or do you want to hold briefing sessions where you send them notes or verbally tell them what you are thinking about so they can articulate it on paper for you?
+Do you want them to work ultimately independently from you and send a relevant copy through, or do you want to hold briefing sessions where you send them notes or verbally tell them what you are thinking about so they can articulate it on paper for you?

-A copywriter can take your notes plus previous blogs you might have as well as industry information sourced online or through you to create valuable content for your readers.
+A copywriter can take your notes plus previous blogs you might have and industry information sourced online or through you to create valuable content for your readers.

-You also want to establish what your editing routine will be to be sure you have time to read over every blog in full before it’s published.
-This is your company and your brand so it’s important you know what topics are being discussed so that you can answer any relevant questions coming in or nip any problems or facts that go against your business values in the bud before they go public.
+You also want to establish your editing routine to ensure you have time to read over every blog in full before it’s published.
+This is your company and your brand, so you must know what topics are being discussed to answer any relevant questions or nip any problems or facts that go against your business values in the bud before they go public.

-A person in the business has the best information for content, so whatever you can contribute will most certainly enhance your copy quality and authenticity as well as being completely unique.
+A person in the business has the best information for content, so whatever you can contribute will most certainly enhance your copy quality and authenticity as well as be unique.

-On that same note, you’ll want to discuss your company goals, “why” and values with them before you hire to see if it’s in alignment with their work ethic too.
+On that same note, you’ll want to discuss your company goals, “why,” and values with them before you hire to see if they align with their work ethic.

 Use this early communication as a test run.
-If they take too long to get back to you or avoid certain questions or have vague answers, it’s a good sign you will want to avoid working with them.
+If they take too long to get back to you, avoid specific questions or have vague answers; it’s a good sign you will want to avoid working with them.

 Enthusiasm

 Copy that is engaging has personality and passion.
-When you hire a copywriter who is genuinely interested in your business and what you want to convey, then getting that necessary enthusiasm across in your content will be easy.
-Not only that but your writer will be enjoying their work and will be more likely to stay with your company long-term.
+When you hire a copywriter who is genuinely interested in your business and what you want to convey, getting that necessary enthusiasm across in your content will be easy.
+Not only that, but your writer will enjoy their work and will be more likely to stay with your company long-term.

-If they ask you lots of questions about your brand, your goals and your intended message, that’s a great sign that they are switched on and are interested in your industry.
+If they ask you lots of questions about your brand, goals and intended message, that’s a great sign that they are switched on and interested in your industry.

 Writing style

 Your content will have a particular voice or style.
-Ideally what you want to achieve is a style that’s close to your own; how you would speak and what you would say.
-Is it going to be professional and factual, casual and friendly or funny and relatable?
+Ideally, you want to achieve a style close to your own, how you would speak and what you would say.
+Will it be professional and factual, casual and friendly or funny and relatable?

 This is important because this is what will give your brand personality and get readers feeling safe and comfortable with your name and offers.

-While some writers are usually able to adapt their style to one that better suits your brand, others will rigidly stick to one type.
-It’s important to establish this before hiring your copywriter so that you can either look for someone who has a portfolio of writing you want to replicate, or someone creative enough and flexible enough to match the style you want to achieve.
+While some writers can usually adapt their style to one that better suits your brand, others will rigidly stick to one type.
+It’s essential to establish this before hiring your copywriter so that you can either look for someone with a portfolio of writing you want to replicate or someone creative enough and flexible enough to match the style you want to achieve.

 Look for ways you can help them out by replicating your voice.
-Most companies have some existing content they can draw on; interviews, press releases, maybe a YouTube channel or product explainers, all sorts of existing content can be given to a copywriter to help them understand your voice and create copy that is relevant to your business, using your own style.
+Most companies have some existing content they can draw on: interviews, press releases, a YouTube channel or product explainers.
+All sorts of existing content can be given to a copywriter to help them understand your voice and create relevant copy to your business using your style.

 Personality

 Look for someone you can form a good relationship with.
 While you’re not looking to be the best of friends, you will need to get along with your copywriter so their personality and how you feel about them will come into play.
-It’s important that they’re on the same page as you.
+They must be on the same page as you.
 Are they friendly?
 Do they listen?
 Do you feel like they care about what you have to say?

 Conclusion

 While the business owner is the best person to write copy for the business’ online content, they rarely have the time and ability to make this happen.
-Instead, they can hire a great copywriter to work closely with them to produce outstanding content that will have a genuine look and feel, as if they wrote it themselves.
-Take the time to hire the right person, someone who will represent your brand and showcase your company in the best light.
+Instead, they can hire a great copywriter to work closely with them to produce outstanding content with a genuine look and feel, as if they wrote it themselves.
+Take the time to hire the right person to represent your brand and showcase your company in the best light.

-If you would like to discuss your copywriting needs, contact Chillybin for help with your service pages, keywords, and even full articles.
+If you want to discuss your copywriting needs, contact Chillybin for help with your service pages, keywords, and complete articles.

 Jarrod Partridge